lsymonds/Moogie.Queues/README.md

 wherever you instantiate a `QueueManager` instance.
 You do not need to reference this package in projects where you are solely relying on the `IQueueManager` interface.

-Then instantiate a `QueueManager` instance or add it to your `ServiceCollection` instance.
+Then instantiate a `QueueManager` instance or add it to your `ServiceCollection` instance by using the `AddMoogieQueues` extension method provided by the `Moogie.Queues.DependencyInjection` package.

 ```csharp
 serviceCollection.AddMoogieEvents(new QueueRegistration